-The Kettler Cross M is a cross trainer that’s a bit more expensive than other models we’ve reviewed, but its smooth performance and challenging resistance make it worth the extra cost.
+The Kettler Cross M is a cross trainer that’s a bit more expensive than other home cross trainers we’ve reviewed, but its smooth performance and challenging resistance make it worth the extra cost.

 The overall construction and durability of this machine is superb.
 It’s built to meet the highest German standards (TUV), it’s quiet, and it’s smooth as can be.
 The fluid motion is thanks to the large 12kg flywheel, 16” stride and the disk joint’s pendulum ball-bearings.